kalelmartinho/kalelmartinho/README.md

 🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main language: Python
-🚩 Interested in Full Stack Machine Learning Application development 💖 In a complicated relationship with Neural Networks
-🎵 Love metal, lofi, jazz and soft music
+🚩 Interested in Full Stack Machine Learning Application development 🎵 Love metal, lofi, jazz and soft music
 ```
 <hr>